jakelangham/kestrel/docs/source/quickstart.rst

       <https://earthexplorer.usgs.gov/>`_ and it comes in a standard format,
       divided into patches that cover the Earth's surface.
       Kestrel will automatically look for the relevant file(s) in the `./SRTM/` directory, as specified.
-In this case, it needs to find the SRTM file `./SRTM/S12/S12W07` with either `.hgt` or `.tif` extension (filenames are case insensitive).
+In this case, it needs to find either the zipped SRTM file `.SRTM/S12W077.SRTMGL1.hgt.zip` or an unzipped file `./SRTM/S12/S12W077` with either `.hgt` or `.tif` extension (unzipped filenames are case insensitive).
     * ``Erosion = Fluid`` turns erosion on (and specifies a particular closure law), so this is a morphodynamic simulation.
 This motivates the inclusion of various other options in the ``Parameters`` block.
 The implications of these are detailed in :ref:`settings_and_parameters`.

 As before, we run the simulation on the command line, passing the input file as a command line argument.

 .. code-block:: bash